Pablissimo/SonarTsPlugin/README.md

 </table>

 ## TsLint installation and configuration
 By default, SonarTsPlugin will look for a version of TsLint installed locally within your project (i.e. in node_modules\tslint\bin), relative to the sonar-project.properties file.
-This may not be what you want, so you can set this directly via the ```sonar.ts.tslintpath``` configuration setting:
+This may not be what you want, so you can set this directly via the ```sonar.ts.tslint.path``` configuration setting:
 * At project level
 * Globally, for all projects